netlify/templates/src/site/template/netlifycms-gridsome.md

 preview: netlifycms-gridsome.jpg
 example: https://netlifycms-gridsome.suits.at
 tags:
-  - netlfiycms
+  - NetlifyCMS
-  - gridsome
+  - Gridsome
-  - vuejs
+  - Vuejs
 ---

 A simple, hackable & minimalistic template for [Gridsome](https://gridsome.org/) that uses [Netlify CMS](https://netlifycms.org) for content and is hosted by [Netlify](https://netlify.com).